Acupuncture for headaches

 The aim of conventional treatment is to reduce the frequency, severity, and duration of the headache, with minimal adverse effects from treatment.
-Prescribed and over-the-counter medications such as paracetamol and ibuprofen are taken to alleviate headaches.
+Prescribed drug treatment and over-the-counter medications such as paracetamol and ibuprofen are taken to alleviate headaches.
 Acupuncture is as good as painkillers but without the side effects.

-Acupuncture treatment is able to treat all types of headaches by reducing stress, boosting energy levels, aiding anaemia and regulating hormone levels and the nervous system in the body.
+Acupuncture can relief all types of headaches by reducing stress, relieving tension and regulating hormone levels and the nervous system in the body.
+Needles are inserted into specific points for pain relief.

-Evidence from the most up-to-date and highest quality systematic reviews that examined clinical trials where sham acupuncture was used showed that there are clinically relevant benefits of having traditional acupuncture treatment provided headache relief.
+Evidence from the most up-to-date and highest quality systematic reviews that examined clinical trials comparing acupuncture against sham acupuncture showed that there are clinically relevant benefits of receiving acupuncture treatment provided headache relief.
 Randomised controlled trials have found that the effects of acupuncture are better than painkillers for treating headaches intensity and frequency for long term.

 Routine care should be given including lifestyle changes, for example: